The One Layout Shift That Made Bedroom Wall Decor Above Bed Feel Right

 - One subtle textural element if desired

-Printable art, canvas sets, framed photos, or even small textile pieces can all work together when the layout is strong.
+Printable art, canvas sets, framed photographs, or even small textile pieces can work together beautifully when the layout is strong.

 Layout Options That Actually Work